-Our simulation models a medium-size network of 100 wireless routers uniformly distributed over a 2000m x 2000m area, and a large network of 300 wireless routers, over a 3000m x 3000m area.
-We will use the term "wireless router" and "node" interchangeably in this article.
+Our simulation models a medium-size network of 100 wireless routers uniformly distributed over a 2000 m \times 2000 m area and a large network of 300 wireless routers, over a 3000 m \times 3000 m area.
+We will use the terms wireless router and node interchangeably in this article.
 There are no network partitions throughout the simulation.
 The edge cost or the cost of each wireless link is assumed to be one.

-A two-ray propagation model is used in our experiments, with free space path loss (2.0, 0.0) for near sight and plane earth path loss (4.0, 0.0) for far sight.
-The transmission power is set constant at 20dBm; the corresponding transmission range of the wireless routers is 315m; and the data transmission rate at the physical layer is 11Mbps, according to the specifications of wireless routers manufactured by TROPOS [10].
+A two-ray propagation model is used in our experiments, with free space path loss (2.0, 0.0)for near sight and plane earth path loss (4.0, 0.0)for far sight.
+The transmission power is set constant at 20 dBm; the corresponding transmission range of the wireless routers is 315 m; and the data transmission rate at the physical layer is 11 Mb/s, according to the specifications of wireless routers manufactured by TROPOS [10].
 We use PHY802.11b at the physical layer.
 We implement only one channel on each wireless link.
-The MAC802.11 with DCF (Distributed Coordination Function) is chosen as the medium access control protocol.
-Multicast and broadcast transmissions use CSMA/CA (Carrier Sense Multiple Access with Collision Avoidance).
-Unicast transmissions also use RTS/CTS (Request To Send/Clear To Send) in addition to CSMA/CA.
+The MAC802.11 with Distributed Coordination Function (DCF) is chosen as the medium access control protocol.
+Multicast and broadcast transmissions use carrier-sense multiple-access with collision avoidance (CSMA/CA).
+Unicast transmissions also use request to send/clear to send (RTS/CTS) in addition to CSMA/CA.

 We assume that each sender or receiver is connected to a different wireless router.
 (In practice, there can be many hosts communicating with a wireless router, e.g., to form a wireless local area network).
-The sender and the receivers of a multicast group were selected randomly, and the same sender and receivers and the same network configuration were used for all three algorithms (MST, MNT and SPT) in order to obtain a fair comparison.
+The sender and the receivers of a multicast group were selected randomly, and the same sender and receivers and the same network configuration were used for all three algorithms (MST, MNT, and SPT) to obtain a fair comparison.
 All receivers joined a multicast group at the beginning and stayed until the whole group terminated.
 The sender of a multicast group transmits at a constant bit rate specified for each experiment.